aidan-bailey/asp-examples/README.md

 # vertex_cover.lp

 A vertex cover of a graph is a set of vertices such that every edge of the graph has at least one point in the set.
 Write a program that has as answer sets all the vertex covers of size $n$.

+# threatening_queens.lp

+Place eight queens on a chessboard so that no two queens threaten each other.